Trusted Provider of: Trusted Provider Logo

 Reminder bulb

-It’s important to note that this cost reflects more than just flight protection.
+It’s also important to note that this cost reflects more than just flight protection.
 Comprehensive plans typically include emergency medical coverage, trip cancellation and interruption reimbursement, baggage protection, and other benefits.

 How Does Flight Insurance Work?